quantitativenurse/sud-regex/README.md

 If **sudregex** is useful in your work, please cite:

-Quantitative Nurse Lab.
-(2025). *sudregex* (Version 0.1.0).
+> Quantitative Nurse Lab.
+(2025). *sudregex* (Version 0.1.1).
 GitHub. https://github.com/quantitativenurse/sud-regex

-**Acknowledgements:**
+**Acknowledgements**
+- National Institute on Drug Abuse (NIDA): “Framework to Accelerate Substance Use Disorder Genetic Studies through Customizable, EHR-Based Precision Phenotyping.”

-Thanks to all contributors and collaborators for feedback and testing.
+- Thanks to all contributors and collaborators for feedback and testing.
 ---